What is Better to Buy 4×8 GB vs. 2×16 GB RAM

 RAM is called ‘random access’ memory because data can be retrieved and stored in any random order, not just sequentially like in a hard drive.
 RAM is a type of volatile memory, which means that it requires constant power to retain the data stored in it.
 This also means that the data stored in RAM is lost when the computer is turned off or restarted.

-RAM plays a crucial role in determining the speed and performance of a computer system.
+RAM plays a crucial role in determining a computer system’s speed and performance.
 The more RAM a computer has, the faster it can process data and perform tasks.
 RAM technology has evolved over the years, with current computers having DDR4 RAM that enables faster data transfer rates and offers greater bandwidth.

 4x8gb vs. 2x16GB RAM